microsoft/vscode-docs/docs/languages/markdown.md

 ### Smart selection

 Smart selection lets you quickly expand and shrink selection in Markdown documents.
-This can be used to quickly select entire block elements (such as codeblocks or tables) and to select the entire contents of a header section in the Markdown file.
+This can be used to quickly select entire block elements (such as code blocks or tables) and to select the entire contents of a header section in the Markdown file.

 Smart selection uses the following commands: